panicmechanic/ZMD/Readme.md

 - Need to update effects to use dicts.

-- Bugs in character info box
+- Still some minor bugs to iron out, level up needs changing which will probably require adding strength, dex

-- Still needs accuracy and other @properties to be changed
+Strength - Increase power side,
-- Currently effects calculation is not integrated
+Dexterity - Increase acc/ev

 #Alpha TODO: